 Suspended in the clouds, but well rooted in the context, the new executive offices designed by the Roman firm Alvisi Kirimoto they occupy the entire 32 floor of a newly built skyscraper in the bustling former industrial district of West Loop, Chicago.
 The project, designed to accommodate the client's headquarters and part of its collection of works of art, is spread over a surface of 2.600 sqm, inside a tall 224 m building, located in the heart of the city, on the bank of the homonymous river.

-The architects Massimo Alvisi and Junko Kirimoto tell: "The moment you exit the elevators, you arrive at the 32 ° floor, you feel as if you are plunging back into the city - at a different height and perspective, of course, but with your feet firmly planted in the streets of Chicago.
-In fact, it is precisely the layout of the city with its surprises, which we thought to project within this space: we stroll through pieces of contemporary art, oriental or archeology, surprised occasionally by strong colors or double heights unusual for a skyscraper, guided by the tight rhythm of the walls, the light and the visual axes.
-In fact, the first input was to favor the latter and leave the corners free to maintain eye contact with the city. "
+The architects Massimo Alvisi and Junko Kirimoto tell: “The moment you step out of the elevators onto the 32nd floor, you feel like you're immersing yourself in the city again - at a different height and perspective, sure, but with your feet planted firmly in the streets of Chicago.
+In fact, it is precisely the layout of the city with its surprises, which we have thought of projecting within this space: you walk among pieces of contemporary, oriental or archeology art, surprised from time to time by strong colors or double heights. unusual for a skyscraper, guided by the fast pace of the walls, the light and the visual axes.
+The first input, in fact, was to privilege the latter and leave the corners free to always maintain visual contact with the city. "

 The main entrance is located in the structural core of the building, which contains all the services and facilities.
 Entering, two opposing rooms are immediately visible: on one side the reception and on the other the playroom, both characterized by a large window that connects the visitor with the two faces of Chicago, the more urban one on one side, and the more territorial from the other.
 From a planimetric point of view, the North front hosts the most representative and aggregate functions such as the reception, the meeting room, the Winter Garden, the exhibition routes and the restaurant area, while the South-facing rear houses the private offices and some areas common.